A Day of Beginnings and Endings

 At Mount Sinai

 Many Biblical Scholars and Jewish Historians believe that God gave the law from Mount Sinai to the Israelites on the Feast of Weeks.
 Others believe that the Feast of Weeks was the day on which God made, ratified, and sealed his covenant with Israel.
 There is also a belief that this was the day when the Israelite's Egyptian slavery officially ended.
-Although there are no scriptures that directly support any of these claims, all of these beliefs would easily fit within the symbolic meaning of the Feast of Weeks.
+Although no scriptures can be found to support any of these claims, all of these beliefs would easily fit within the symbolic meaning of the Feast of Weeks.

 In support of the above beliefs, Exodus 19:1 does say that Israel arrived at the foot of Mount Sinai on the 1st day of the 3rd month.
 If we assume that it took Moses one day to go up Mount Sinai, speak to God, and come back down (Ex.19:3-8), and we add the three day wait for God to appear on the mountain (Ex.19:9-19) and one day for Moses and the priest to go back up the mountain and return, we have a total of five days.
 Thus, Moses would have returned from the mountain with the law of God on the 6th or 7th day of the third month.